drvinceknight/list-of-dev-things/README.md

 When using git it is helpful to have 'remote repositories' a good place for this is a website called [github](https://github.com/).
 This is used by coders all over the world to share code (and easily contribute to other's code).
+Another good option is [gitlab](http://gitlab.com/) (although I generally mainly use github).

 It is worth setting up an account on github.
 Here are a few things that might be
 helpful: